 As a site of activism, the beach was the location of a 1971 voter registration drive led by the Gay Activists Alliance (GAA), one of the first gay rights groups to form after the 1969 Stonewall Uprising.
 When the park was transferred to the National Park Service in 1972 with the creation of the Gateway National Recreation Area it became much more difficult to sunbathe nude.
 In 1981, the Jacob Riis Park was listed on the National Register of Historic Places.

-Today, this area of the beach maintains its queer identity as one of New York City’s popular and diverse LGBT public spaces.
+Though, at times, beachgoers have dealt with homophobia here over the years, the area still maintains its queer identity as one of New York City’s popular and diverse LGBT public spaces.